Chapter 36

 His voice was clear, tempered, with a firmness that didn't need to impose itself to be heard.

 "Good day… or afternoon, future comrades," he said, with a tone that mixed respect and an unexpected closeness.
-"I hope you have had a great first impression of this place."
+"I hope you've had a great first impression of this place."

 As he spoke, he gave a slight bow, inclining his head with his hand still resting on his chest.

-His light gray cape settled on his back with the movement, revealing the soft shine of the golden stripes that edged it on the sleeves and collar.
+His light gray cape settled on his back with the movement, revealing the soft gleam of the golden stripes that edged it on the sleeves and collar.

 "Here, before you," he continued, with a hint of confidence that loosened the silence, "your servant."

-He straightened up slowly, raising his gaze to the audience.
+He straightened slowly, lifting his gaze to the audience.

-The sun reflected for an instant on his fiery chestnut, almost coppery hair, and at that moment his initial expression became clear: serenity gave way to a confident, sincere smile, with sharp eyes.
+The sun reflected for an instant in his fiery brown hair, almost copper, and in that moment his initial expression shifted: serenity gave way to a confident, sincere smile, with sharp eyes.

-"Of the twenty-ninth generation of Takran Academy…" he said, making a brief pause, letting the name resonate and the echo die down by itself.
+"Of the twenty-ninth generation of Takran Academy…" he said, making a brief pause, letting the name resonate and the echo die away on its own.

 "Allion.
 The First of the Eleven Marked."